asllop/unibox/README.md

 UniBox can:

-- Store a generic struct in static or dynamic memory, you decide.
+- Store a generic type without using generics in the struct signature.
+- Use either static or dynamic memory, you decide.
 - Return a reference to any type.
-- Be used to store mixed data in collections.
+- Be used to store mixed data in collections or arrays.

 The crate offers two kinds of types: